beto-rodriguez/SuperXml/README.md

 Why another template engine?
   * Multitype support
   * Math evaluators
-  * AngularJS-like markup, angular js from google has a lot of support and if you are familiar with it your are familiar with this libary
+  * AngularJS-like markup, angular js from google has a lot of support and if you are familiar with it your are familiar with this library
   * Support for nested elements. you can nest all commands you need.

 #Install